miguelsolans/express-template/README.md

 ## What's Inside?

-This project already contains some of the most commonly used modules, backend and frontend-wise.
+This project bundles some of the most commonly used modules by REST and Frontend monolithic Servers.

 ### Back-end Technologies
 1. [EJS](https://ejs.com/)